-The first thing to remember is that poker is essentially a game that relies on mathematical probabilities that are always shifting throughout the course of the session.
+The first thing to remember is that poker is mostly a game that relies on mathematical probabilities that are always shifting throughout the session.

 So recognizing the value of your initial starting hand selection will be critical in ensuring that you can successfully see the game through its conclusion.
 And from here it’s a matter of calculating pot odds, recognizing betting patterns, and making that all important decision of when to play and when to walk away.

 Get this article as a beautiful, easily save as a PDF or print for daily use.